-Our '2018 Awareness in Bereavement Care' training course is underway, to register your interest for the 2019 training course, please email us on email@example.com
+Our '2018 Awareness in Bereavement Care' training course has now finished; to register your interest for the 2019 training course, please email us on email@example.com

 You can also help in other important ways: volunteers are always needed for administration roles, fundraising, organising publicity etc. Whatever you do to help Cruse, you are helping bereaved people.